 After the comment period, the Committee reconsidered this measure.
 Again, the Committee noted the same concerns about reliability and validity that were expressed while discussing #0220, and therefore, agreed to carry forward the votes for reliability and validity.
-As for #0220, the Committee considered the additional gap data and their own professional experience with the measure.
 The Committee agreed this was an important indicator.
 On re-vote, the Committee recommended the measure for endorsement.